baderelg/Minitalk/README.md

 Greetings.
 I wanted to personally welcome you into my web to learn how to speak the language of power, and how to send messages through the silence.\
 This is **Minitalk**, and I shall be your guide.

-# 🕷️ Signals & the tongue of Bits ?
+# 🕷️ The anatomy of a whisper

 My lord / lady, before we move on, may I illuminate key concepts on the subtle art of inter-process communication?